dpseidel/MovEco-R-Workshop/Materials/Day1/Day1_activity_answers.md

 This activity and code was adapted from Module 2 of the Fall 2017 ESPM 157 Data Science for Global Change course taught at UC Berkeley by Carl Boettiger & Dana Seidel.

+For the answers, find the completed file `Day1_Activity_answers` in out github repo.

 Task 1: Import Data
 ===================